 An Associate Professor of Archaeology at the University of Evansville in Indiana, I am a Syro-Palestinian archaeologist who works in Israel and Jordan.
 I specialize in ancient food and drink technology, including the analysis of ground stone artifacts from the Bronze and Iron Age Levant.
 Along with Norma Franklin (University of Haifa), I direct the Jezreel-Expedition in Israel.

 Matthew Suriano is an Associate Professor in the Joseph and Rebecca Meyerhoff Center for Jewish Studies at the University of Maryland.
 His research focuses on the history and culture of ancient Israel through the integration of biblical literature, Northwest Semitic inscriptions, and the archaeology of the Levant.
-He received his PhD from the University of California, Los Angeles in Near Eastern Languages and Cultures.
 Research Interests Hebrew Bible; death, burial, and the afterlife; ancient inscriptions; kingship and royal historiography; the archaeology of the Levant.

 My background is Hebrew scriptures and biblical archaeology.
 For the last twenty years I have been active on digs (Kinneret, Megiddo, Jezreel).
 My present focus is ancient economics in biblical texts.

 I am a scholar of religion, specializing in the Hebrew Bible and the histories and cultures of ancient Israel and the Near East.
-At the University of Alberta’s Augustana Campus, I teach introductory courses on the religions of the world and theories of religion, biblical studies and the ancient Near East, and related topics; I also serve as Director of the Chester Ronning Centre for the Study of Religion and Public Life.
+At Augustana, I teach courses on the religions of the world, theories of religion, biblical studies, the ancient Near East, and related topics; I also serve as Director of the Chester Ronning Centre for the Study of Religion and Public Life.
 My work, in research and in the classroom, has focused mainly on how communities remember and imagine themselves, and how different social memories and imaginaries interrelate with one another.
 My first monograph, Kingship and Memory in Ancient Judah (Oxford University Press, 2017), explores these processes through the texts of the Hebrew Bible, revealing how ancient Judeans balanced and navigated various and even competing understandings of their monarchic past, with their literature.
 In 2018, the book won the R.B.Y.
 Scott Award from the Canadian Society of Biblical Studies.
 My research has also appeared in peer-reviewed publications such as Brill Research Perspectives, Harvard Theological Review, Vetus Testamentum, and Zeitschrift für die alttestamentliche Wissenschaft; and I co-edited the volume History, Memory, Hebrew Scriptures: A Festschrift for Ehud Ben Zvi (Penn State University Press / Eisenbrauns, 2015).
+Recently, my research has addressed prophetic literature in particular: What can these literary artifacts tell us about historical thought in the ancient world, about how the communities responsible for this literature thought about (and with) conceptions of their past?
+What was the interrelationship between the literary forms of prophetic books and historical thinking in ancient Judean culture, and how has this interrelationship impacted the ongoing reading and interpretation of these texts?